Rolling dates where the course can be joined throughout the year

-Multiple UK venues including The West Highlands – Scotland, The Lake District, Cornwall & Dartmoor
+Multiple UK venues including The Lake District, Cornwall, Dartmoor & The West Highlands – Scotland

 We used to ‘know’ our belonging in our bones.
 As a culture we have grown away from intimacy with the more-than-human world, yet it waits for us.
 This training is an invitation to remember what we most deeply belong to, what we have always belonged to.

-Way of Nature is excited to be offering a year-long training in ecocentric approaches to Nature-based practice.
+Way of Nature is excited to be offering a year-round seasonal training in ecocentric approaches to Nature-based practice.
+This training will be an on-going training with participants able to begin the training at any season.
 The program will draw on a range of fields from land-based contemplative practice to wilderness rites of passage, from re-wilding to experiential ecopsychology.
 This training offers the opportunity to engage in both experiential course work as well as the theoretical underpinnings of the work, emphasising the practical applications to the field of Nature-based Practice of a worldview that reveals our embeddedness as part the wider Earth community.

 We will use a four-directions eccentric wheel of development (see Plotkin’s overview and summary below) both as a framework for organizing the thematic modules as well as a model for personal learning during the training.
 The four directions developmental wheel draws on generations of indigenous cultures’ intimacy with the wider natural world and is a model of human development that is based on careful observation and an intimate relationship with the more-than-human world.
 Using this framework, we will travel around the seasonal wheel engaging in one module per season, resulting in four modules over the entire year.